the organic causes problems on the landfills.

 - or forced evaporation,

-But, generizon shows a way of how not to prevent production of new leachate.
+generizon shows another way of how to prevent production of new leachate.

 A relatively small effort upstream in the waste-cycle has huge benefits downstream: The steps to follow are logical. simple. generizon.

-- channel organic waste to an anaerobic digester. generizon’s waste2energy project,
+- channel organic waste to an anaerobic digester. generizon’s organic waste-to-energy project.

 - consequently no leachate treatment costs.